-Chapter 9: Game On
+Assignment: Chapter 9: Game On

-1. Name the two founders of the computer age who wrote programs to play chess before there were even computers that could run their code.
-Alan Turing and Claude Shannon

-2. He is the "face" of DeepMind Technologies, a company that has also been responsible for significant technical advancements in machine learning, having produced a number of award-winning papers.
+- 1. Name the two founders of the computer age who wrote programs to play chess before there were even computers that could run their code. - 1A.
+Alan Turing and Claude Shannon - 2.
+He is the "face" of DeepMind Technologies, a company that has also been responsible for significant technical advancements in machine learning, having produced a number of award-winning papers.
 In particular, the company has made significant advances in deep learning and reinforcement learning, and pioneered the field of deep reinforcement learning which combines these two methods.
 Who is he? ((Thanks to Wikipedia for helping me to frame the question.))

+2A.
 Demis Hassabis

-3. The video game Breakout was the result of Atari's effort to create a single-player version of its successful game Pong.
-To whom was the design and implementation of Breakout originally assigned in 1975?

-Steve Jobs

-4. TRUE/FALSE - In 2013, a group of Canadian AI researchers released a software platform called the Arcade Learning Environment that made it easy to test machine-learning systems on forty-nine Atari video games.
-This was the platform used by the DeepMind group in their work on reinforcement learning.
-True

-5. TRUE/FALSE - The DeepMind group combined reinforcement learning--in particular Q-learning-- with deep neural networks to create a system that could learn to play Atari video games.
-The group called their approach deep Q-learning.
-True

-6. What game did Melanie Mitchell use as a running example to explain how deep Q-learning works?
-Breakout considered one of AI's "grand challenges": creating a program that learns to play the game Go better than any human.
-True

-7. TRUE/FALSE - DeepMind first presented its work on computational methods for learning to play Atari video games in 2013 at an international machine-learning conference.
+- 3. The video game Breakout was the result of Atari's effort to create a single-player version of its successful game Pong.
+To whom was the design and implementation of Breakout originally assigned in 1975? - 3A.
+Steve Jobs - 4.
+TRUE/FALSE In 2013, a group of Canadian AI researchers released a software platform called the Arcade Learning Environment that made it easy to test machine-learning systems on forty-nine Atari video games.
+This was the platform used by the DeepMind group in their work on reinforcement learning. - 4A.
+True - 5.
+TRUE/FALSE The DeepMind group combined reinforcement learning-in particular Q-learning-with deep neural networks to create a system that could learn to play Atari video games.
+The group called their approach deep Q-learning. - 5A.
+True - 6.
+What game did Melanie Mitchell use as a running example to explain how deep Q-learning works? - 6A.
+Breakout - 7.
+TRUE/FALSE DeepMind first presented its work on computational methods for learning to play Atari video games in 2013 at an international machine-learning conference.
 The audience was dazzled.
 Less than a year later, Google announced that it was acquiring DeepMind for about 650 million dollars, presumably as a result of its work on the machine learning of Atari video games.
-True

-8. TRUE/FALSE - With a lot of money in their pockets and the resources of Google behind them, DeepMind-now called Google DeepMind- to on a bigger challenge, one that had in fact long been
+8. TRUE/FALSE - With a lot of money in their pockets and the resources of Google behind them, DeepMind-now called Google DeepMind-to on a bigger challenge, one that had in fact long been considered one of Al's "grand challenges": creating a program that learns to play the game Go better than any human.

-9. In the very early years of the computer age, Arthur Samuel joined IBM's laboratory in Poughkeepsie, New Yor and immediately set about programming an early version of IBM's 701 computer to play checkers.
+9. In the very early years of the computer age, Arthur Samuel joined IBM's laboratory in Pough-keepsie, New Yor and immediately set about programming an early version of IBM's 701 computer to play checkers.
 In what language did he do this early work?
-Fortran